California Child Custody Laws for Smart Parents Who Crave Knowledge

-Yes.
-The communication with the mediator is a confidential one and protected by California Evidence Code section 1040 and California Family Code 3177.
+California child custody laws state the communication with the mediator is a confidential one and protected by California Evidence Code section 1040 and California Family Code 3177.
 There are exceptions which we will discuss below.

 Are lawyers involved in the mediation process?

-Generally, no. Especially in Orange County and Los Angeles, lawyers do not get involved and the parents attend mediation alone.
+Lawyers do not get involved and the parents attend mediation alone.
 Part of the reason is because mediation is not really a place for advocacy but for attempt at resolution.